temken/Darphene/README.md

 <img width="500" src="https://user-images.githubusercontent.com/29034913/226606944-eed845e7-a14c-4880-a78c-bf959bf8b430.png">

-*DarPhene* performs calculation to using the [tight-binding approximation](https://en.wikipedia.org/wiki/Tight_binding).
+*Darphene* performs calculation to using the [tight-binding approximation](https://en.wikipedia.org/wiki/Tight_binding).
 Details on the physics can be found in [the corresponding publication](https://arxiv.org/abs/2303.XXXXX).

 <img width="250" src="https://user-images.githubusercontent.com/29034913/226607786-762d3a59-88d8-4927-bd16-eb2a577391d2.png">